Graduate Field of Food Science & Technology

 As one of the premier food science programs in the nation, our program integrates the disciplines of chemistry, biology, nutrition, physiology, biotechnology and engineering to ensure that all people have access to healthy, affordable food.

-MPS Focus Areas
+MFS Focus Areas

-The food science specialization for the MPS degree offers a broader, more generalized approach to food science and technology education.
+The food science specialization for the MFS degree offers a broader, more generalized approach to food science and technology education.
 Courses cover a large swath of topics within food science, including food chemistry, food engineering, nutrition, and food marketing.
 Students interested in pursuing the food science concentration should have some previous experience, whether academic or professional, in food science and technology.

 Food Chemistry / Product Development